 Pen and paper

 This tool is best when you’re just starting out.
 At the beginner level, the ease will work for you and make you do the work.
 That’s why take a pen and white paper and follow the above steps to make your budget.
 Start by listing down your income, then spending, and then find the difference.

 Excel and spreadsheet

 For getting more advance you can use MS Excel or Google spreadsheet.
-In MS excel you need to save the work by pressing Ctrl + S while Google sheets automatically save.
-You can download the Google sheets file on your laptop.
-This makes your job a lot easier and saves time as compared with pen and paper.
+In MS Excel you need to save the work by pressing Ctrl + S while Google Sheets automatically save.
+You can download the Google Sheets file on your laptop.
+This makes your job a lot easier and saves time as compared to pen and paper.
 Other tools like graphs and charts can better present the picture of overall budgeting activities.

 Apps and Softwares

 Apps and software are superlative options.
 Where you can connect bank and credit card accounts to automatically download the transactions from your bank account to the budgeting app.
 Which pulls down a lot of load from your shoulders and saves time.
 The accuracy is enhanced and you can access the app anywhere.

 Another benefit of using apps is that both free and paid options are available.
 They work amazingly and lots of functionality and features are present.
 The most reliable budgeting apps include YNAB, Mint, Goodbudget, Personal Capital, and Everydollar.

 You also love: the 10 Best Budgeting Apps of 2022 (Free + Paid)

 Budgeting templates are available in pdf, Excel, Google Sheets, and other spreadsheet software.
 They are premade and you can enter your expenses and values.
 You can delete prewritten categories and add your own.
 The totals and differences are calculated automatically.